lexibank/tlopo/out/vol2/chapter4.md

 In Wayan (spoken in the Wasaya group, western Fiji), terms for spring and neap tides include _ua kurakura_ ‘spring tide, highest tide of the month, when moon is full’, _ua qē_ ‘neap tide, very quickly turning high tide, a low high tide’, and _ðere uaua_ ‘very quickly turning low tide, a high low tide’.
 Wayan speakers also have a range of terms for high tides occurring at different times of day: _ua qwata_ ‘morning tide, be high tide in morning’, _ua siŋa_ ‘midday tide, be high tide at midday’, _ua vakiavi_ ‘late afternoon tide’, _ua avi_ ‘evening tide, be high tide at evening’ and _ua boŋi_ ‘night tide, be high tide at night’.
 It is probable that in POc also, there were a number of compounds based on _&ast;[u]Ruap_ and _&ast;maqati_ that denoted specific kinds of high and low tide.
 However, on the evidence to hand we cannot recover the precise forms of such compounds.

-The reconstruction for low tide, POc _&ast;maqati_, which continues a PAn form, is a well- supported one.
+The reconstruction for low tide, POc _&ast;maqati_, which continues a PAn form, is a well-supported one.
 The same form is also widely attested in the sense ‘dry reef, reef exposed at low tide’.

 <table id="2-4-2-6-103-POc-maqati-a">
 <tr>